Leândro Rossi

-Leândro Rossi Pereira (born 26 November 1988) is a Brazilian professional footballer who plays as a forward for Ekstraklasa club Radomiak Radom.
+Leândro Rossi Pereira (born 26 November 1988) is a Brazilian former professional footballer who played as a forward.

 Career

 In 2007, Leândro traveled with a Brazilian youth team through a Polish businessman to Poland and Turkey, where they played against Fenerbahçe, one of the most successful clubs in Turkey.
 After that, however, he stopped playing professional football for two years due to not receiving clearance from the Polish Football Association.

 Before the second half of the 2010–11 season, he signed for Polish fifth division side Zawisza Rzgów after playing for Mixto in the Brazilian lower leagues.

 In early 2012, he signed for Polish fourth division club Radomiak Radom, helping them achieve promotion to the second division within seven seasons.
+In 2021, with Leandro as club captain, Radomiak won promotion back to the Ekstraklasa after 36 years of absence.
+He made 85 appearances, scored six goals and provided seven assists for Radomiak in the Polish top-tier.
+He retired from professional football on 16 May 2026, starting in a 3–1 loss to Lech Poznań and leaving the pitch in the 9th minute to a guard of honour from both teams.
+His jersey number 9 was retired by Radomiak after the game.

 Personal life

 On 28 June 2021, Leândro received Polish citizenship.